niahane/meteo-thermostat/README.md

 ![aztouch1](https://github.com/niahane/meteo-thermostat/blob/474219cd6f2cac05c4dfb25d911a39c119f23d16/readme_img/aztouch1.jpg)

 The operation should be quite simple, you have to adapt your entities in the code especially the actuator which allows you to turn the boiler/heater on/off and the weather entity ID.
-In future versions I will use esphome substitutions to facilitate the insertion of these entities.

 It support touch screen and various home assistant sensors, the logic is all inside the esp32 so it should continue to work even in the absence of internet connection (the part concerning the thermostat) the desired temperature as well as the switching on / off of the thermostat can be entered from the touch screen or from the home assistant.
 ![hass](https://github.com/niahane/meteo-thermostat/blob/7e52d860cf970f4f9c97ee505d01e0b927ff10db/readme_img/hass_thermostat.jpg)